kstep/graphicsmagick/www/api/api.rst

   * Blob_: Read and write images to memory
   * Channel_: Import and export image channels as well as compute channel depth
   * Color_: Methods to deal with image colors
+  * Colormap_: Methods to deal with image colormaps
   * Compare_: Compare images
   * Composite_: Composite images
   * `Confirm Access`_ : Confirm access to files and URLs.